defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/basics/game-theory.md

 However, once Firm 1 **actually enters the market**, Firm 2 must reconsider: does it really make sense to produce an excessively high quantity (or start a price war)?

-The answer is usually **no**,Firm 2, once faced with the actual situation, will likely choose a **more rational** response instead.
-This is an example of an **incredible threat**,a statement that seems rational in advance but isn't actually believable when the decision has to be made.
+The answer is usually **no**, Firm 2, once faced with the actual situation, will likely choose a **more rational** response instead.
+This is an example of an **incredible threat**, a statement that seems rational in advance but isn't actually believable when the decision has to be made.

-## Backward induction
+## Backward Induction

 To analyze games where players move **sequentially**, we use **backward induction**, a method that **starts from the end of the game and works backward** to determine the optimal strategy for each player.